| | | | | |

 Instructions

-• Separate the sausage into 3 or 4 equal portions (depending on the puff pastry pieces) and roll to form a cylinder the length of each dough portion.
+• Separate the sausage into 4 equal portions, and roll each into a cylinder the length of its portion of puff pastry.
 Lay the sausage cylinder on the dough, dab a little water along the long edge, and roll it up to encase the sausage roll.
 Place the roll, seam side down, on a large baking sheet lined with parchment paper.
 Repeat with the remaining pork sausage mixture and pastry.

-• Refrigerate for 1 hour or put the baking sheet in the freezer until firm.
+• Refrigerate for 1 hour or put the baking sheet in the freezer for 15 minutes until firm.

 • Heat the oven to 400 F.

-• Mix the egg with the milk or cream.
+• Whisk the egg in a small bowl with the milk or cream.

-• Brush the rolls lightly with the egg wash mixture and then cut them into 1-inch pieces.
+• Brush the rolls lightly with the egg wash, then cut them into 1-inch pieces.
 If desired, sprinkle with sesame seeds.

 • Arrange the sausage rolls on the parchment paper-lined baking sheet and bake for 25 to 30 minutes, or until golden brown.